yuanchaiyc/Ling471/assignments/ass2-draft.md

 ## Assignment 2: Rudimentary data science

 In this assignment, you will perform some basic word counting on one file from the IMDB dataset and then use this rudimentary approach to predict whether the file represents a positive or negative reviews.
+You will also continue practicing using tools esseptial in all real-life projects.

 Specifically and technically, you will practice:
+1. Using version control and development tools (git and GitHub, and VSCode).
+You already started practicing it in Assignment 1.
-1. Reading text from a file, such as one coming fromt the IMDB dataset, and storing it in a variable.
+2. Reading text from a file, such as one coming fromt the IMDB dataset, and storing it in a variable.
-2. Removing punctuation using regular expressions.
+3. Removing punctuation from text using regular expressions.
-3. Tokenizing text into words.
+4. Tokenizing text into words.
-4. Counting words in a text.
+5. Counting words in a text.
-5. Making a (simplistic) prediction about whether a file represents a positive or a negative review and comparing it to the actual label.
+6. Making a (simplistic) prediction about whether a file represents a positive or a negative review and comparing it to the actual label.

 In the next assignment, you will assess how well this system works and will compare it with something more sophisticated.